 Ring Laser Gyro

-In its simplest form, the ring laser gyro consists of a triangular block of glass drilled out for 3 helium-neon laser bores with mirrors at the 120-degree points – the corners3.
+In its simplest form, the ring laser gyro consists of a triangular block of glass drilled out for three helium-neon laser bores with mirrors at the 120-degree points – the corners3.
 Counter-rotating laser beams – one clockwise and the other counter-clockwise coexist in this resonator.
 At some point, a photosensor monitors the beams where they intersect.
-They will constructively or destructively interfere with one another depending on the precise phase of each beam.
+They will constructively or destructively interfere with one another, depending on the precise phase of each beam.

-What is actually being measured is the integral of angular velocity or angle turned since the counting began.
+What is being measured is the integral of angular velocity or angle turned since the counting began.
 The angular velocity will be the derivative of the beat frequency.
 A dual (quadrature) detector can be used to derive the direction of rotation.

 Inertial Grade Gyro

-Drift values may range as follows:
+Generally, drift values may range as follows:

 - 0.5° to 1° per minute for cheap gyros